- 1. Degrees

 - Level of written and/or oral expression.

 7.2 The weight accorded to the various elements is at the discretion of the instructor or instructors responsible for the course.
-At the beginning of a course the instructor shall provide students with the evaluation scheme in writing.
+At the beginning of a course the instructor shall provide students with the evaluation scheme in writing, which includes proctored exams.
 The grading scheme cannot be altered without appropriate notice and normally should not be altered at all after seven weeks (49 days) into the term.

-8.1 In addition to numeric and letter grades, the Royal Military College of Canada uses the entries shown in Table 8-1 on the student's Transcript to reflect course status:
+8.1 In addition to numeric and letter grades, the RMC of Canada uses the entries shown in Table 8-1 on the student's Transcript to reflect course status:

 Table 8-1 Transcript Notations